MikiP98/HumilityAFM/README.md

 **Q:** Can you port to mod to forge?
 **A:** I wanted this to be a forge mod, but I just could get even the empty template to work and I gave up.
-I'm not planing on porting the mod myself, but if you are interested in porting it yourself, you can, pls let me know of such projects on Github :)
+I'm not planing on porting the mod myself, but if you are interested in porting it yourself, you can, pls let me know of such projects on GitHub :)
 You can also use the mod [Kilt](https://github.com/KiltMC/Kilt) to run forge mods on fabric

 **Q:** Why don’t I see *Light Strips* / *Coloured Torches* / *Coloured Jack o'Lanterns* in my game?